Google’s secretive ATAP lab is imagining the future of smart devices

 After multiple iterations, ATAP had a Soli chip that looks tiny even when sitting next to a pushpin.
 That’s what went into the Pixel 4 to enable its Motion Sense features.

-If Soli shows up in future Google devices in more refined form, we’ll know that Google is serious about giving ATAP’s innovations every chance to succeed.
+If Soli shows up in future Google devices in a more refined form, we’ll know that Google is serious about giving ATAP’s innovations every chance to succeed.

-A smart pen, not a pen-shaped computer
+A pen, not a pen-shaped computer

 ATAP technical project lead Alex Kauffmann (no relation to Dan Kaufman) has been at Google for almost a decade.
 Back in 2014, he was one of the creators of Cardboard, which uses a smartphone as the brains of a dirt-cheap VR headset.
-Now at ATAP, he’s still thinking about how to build devices that are useful without being being overcomplicated pieces of technology.
+Now at ATAP, he’s still thinking about how to build devices that are useful without being overcomplicated pieces of technology.
 The name for this category within ATAP: direct objects.

 Kauffmann says that many companies that aspire to rethink existing products do so by essentially turning them into special-purpose computers.
 ATAP’s more Google-esque approach involves nudging more of the intelligence into the cloud, so familiar items can preserve more of their familiarity.